phiresky/masters-thesis/content/8_conclusion.md

 We have made a comprehensive comparison between the performance of mean aggregation, Bayesian aggregation, and attentive aggregation to collect a varying number of observations on a set of different deep reinforcement learning tasks.
-We have shown that there is no clear advantage of one of the methods over the others, with the results differing strongly between the different tasks.
+We have observed that there is no clear advantage of one of the methods over the others, with the results differing strongly between the different tasks.

 <!-- In general, the signal to noise ratio of the experiments was pretty low, -->